19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Sections 10, 12(6), (7) and 8(c), 39(5) and 41(6)

-Matters to be Treated As Supply of Goods or Services
+Matters to be treated as Supply of Goods or Services

 Transfer